dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T299: History shows unchecked authority leads to oppression.
+### T299: Unchecked authority historically leads to oppression and injustice.

 |Support|
 |---|